UofT-HPRC/galapagos/examples/hello_world/README.txt

 	 - world.cpp, a Galapagos HLS kernel with DEST = 2 that ignores all
 	   incoming messages

-	 - generate_ips.tcl, a script that invokes Vivado HLS in order to compile the HLS code into Verilog
+	 - hello_world.tcl and world.tcl.
+Scripts that invoke Vivado HLS to compile hello_world.cpp and world.cpp into Verilog

 	 - logical.xml, the logical file